Sport in Serbia: Water polo

-Regional federations (Belgrade, Vojvodina and South) administer youth development and organize U16 and lower age grade competitions.
-Coaching and Match Official Departments provide education in each sector.

-They became International Rugby League full members in May 2012.

-The Rugby League national team of Serbia is the 2nd power in Europe, only behind England and 8th power in the IRL Men's World Rankings.
-The Serbian National Rugby League team did not qualify for the 2021 Rugby League World Cup - Mens, losing to Greece and Scotland in 2nd Round Europe Pool B qualifying.

 Winter sports

 Serbian sports athletes are regular participants in the Winter Olympics, but as of 2022 Serbia has not yet won a single medal.

 The first organized skiing was in 1922 in the winter-mountaineering section of the Serbian Mountaineering Association, and in the sports sense in 1929, when a cross-country skiing competition was organized on Avala.
 In 1935, the Mountaineering Association built a mountain lodge on Kopaonik, which was used by skiers from Belgrade, and the following year the first championship in alpine disciplines was held.

 According to some data, skating has been practiced in Novi Sad since the end of the nineteenth century.
 It was originally skated on frozen natural water surfaces.
 The first artificial ice rink was built in 1890.The best Serbian skater is Trifun Živanović.
 He won medals at prestigious international competitions, was a participant in World and European Championships.
 He participated in the Olympic Games in Turin in 2006, which no Serbian competitor managed to repeat.
 Among skaters, Helena Pajović and Ksenija Jastsenjski achieved more significant results.

 Jelena Lolović is the most successful alpine skier.
 She won medals at the Winter Universiade.
 Nevena Ignjatović, a gold medalist in slalom at the 2013 Universiade, is also a successful alpine skier.
 The largest ski centers in Serbia are located on Kopaonik, Zlatibor and Stara Planina.

 Milanko Petrovic achieved the greatest success in cross-country skiing in Serbia.
 He won a gold medal at the 2013 Universiade in the 10 km freestyle.